-David Salem is a contributing author to Epsilon Theory and Co-Chairman of the New York City-based investment advisory firm New Providence.
+David Salem is a contributing author to Epsilon Theory and Co-Chairman of the New York City-based investment firm New Providence (NP).

-Before joining New Providence, David served as managing partner of Boston-based Windhorse Capital Management.
-For nearly two decades prior to his tenure at Windhorse, David served as founding president for The Investment Fund for Foundations (TIFF), a non-profit investment cooperative that at David’s departure stewarded in excess of $8 billion on behalf of more than 700 endowed charities.
-In addition to his duties as TIFF’s president, David served as chief investment officer for all investment vehicles bearing the TIFF name, including partnerships employing private equity, realty, resource-related and absolute return-oriented investment strategies plus a family of mutual funds investing primarily in publicly-traded securities.
-Prior to assuming TIFF’s presidency, Mr. Salem was a partner in the global money management firm GMO.
+Before assuming his current post, David served as managing partner of a Boston-based firm (Windhorse Capital Management) that merged with NP in 2018.
+For nearly two decades prior to his Windhorse tenure, David served as founding president for The Investment Fund for Foundations (TIFF), a non-profit investment cooperative that at David’s departure stewarded in excess of $8 billion on behalf of more than 700 endowed charities.
+In addition to his duties as TIFF’s president, David served as chief investment officer for all investment vehicles administered by TIFF, including partnerships employing private equity, real asset, venture capital and absolute return-oriented strategies as well as multi-manager mutual funds investing primarily in publicly-traded securities.

-A current member of the Board of Trustees of the U.S. Olympic and Paralympic Foundation, David served formerly as a trustee of numerous non-profits, including Middlebury College and the Center for Effective Philanthropy, and as a member of the investment committee of The Atlantic Philanthropies.
-David and his wife Amory Rowe and two children live not far from Harvard Yard — not the ideal place to maintain exposure to diverse viewpoints but a great perch for avid athletes to say nothing of diehard Bosox votaries like David and his kin.
+David and his wife Amory Rowe and two children live hahd by Hahvahd Yahd and hence not far from Fenway Pahk — not the ideal setting for exposure to truly diverse viewpoints but a fine perch for avid athletes to say nothing of diehard Bosox votaries like David and his kin.

 Notes by David:

 ET contributor David Salem is back with five core tenets for achieving 5+% real returns over the next few decades.